-UL’s CARB Formaldehyde Compliance Solutions provide companies with testing, tracking, monitoring and other services to support their efforts to ensure CARB compliance.
-Our CARB Formaldehyde Compliance Services are designed to meet companies’ unique needs and may include:
+UL’s CARB and EPA Formaldehyde Compliance Solutions provide companies with testing, tracking, monitoring and other services to support their efforts to ensure CARB and/or EPA compliance.
+Our CARB and EPA Formaldehyde Compliance Services are designed to meet companies’ unique needs and may include:

 - Chamber testing to ASTM E 1333 and ASTM D 6007